ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 # Introduction

 Evolving complex systems and new challenges, are making life hell for coders.
-The industry thriving for efficient and optimized code is evident, day by day complexity is increasing.
-To tackle this, coder has to keep up with changing terrain.
-This is not possible all times, most of the time coder is not provided enough time to address the issue.
+The industry thriving for efficient and optimized code, it is evident by increasing complexity of problems and solutions.
+To tackle this, we coders has to keep up with changing terrain.
+This is not possible all times, most of the time coder is pushed to provide solution than actually addressing the issue.
+Urgency makes coders life hell....

-Solution, go back to basics.
-Clear understandings of core principle and strong basics in writing code is needed.
-When we understand our path correctly, travel will be easy.
-We need to understand the evolution of programming in general and rise of programming concepts.
+Solution is to go back to basics, refresh our understandings of core principle and strong basics in writing code.
+When we are clear about our path, travel will be easy.
+Clarity will be achieved when We  understand the evolution of programming in general and what led to new programming concepts.

 This book attempt to refresh the basics and provide a clear picture for beginners to start with.
 Concentrate more on evolution, trying to explain them.